FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = The New Shield Pro =

 As of 23rd November 2017, Shield Security now has a Pro version.
 But, it's important to know that anything we consider standard website security *will always be free* - no upgrade necessary.

 For the equivalent of just $1/month:

 1. Exclusive Pro customer email support.
-1. Support for working with 3rd party plugins e.g. Woocommerce and Easy Digital Downloads.
+1. Support for working with 3rd party plugins e.g. Woocommerce and Easy Digital Downloads, BuddyPress.
 1. Exclusive early access to new security features
 1. Text customisations for visitors.
 1. No manual Pro plugin downloads - we handle this all for you automatically.
+1. Plugin Vulnerability Scanner.
 1. (coming soon) Import/Export of options across sites.
 1. (coming soon) Improved Audit Trail logging
 1. (coming soon) Improved performance